Travis d'Arnaud Player Props: Braves vs. Padres

 Travis d'Arnaud At The Plate

-- d'Arnaud leads Atlanta in slugging percentage (.452) thanks to three extra-base hits.

-- Among the qualifying hitters in MLB action, his batting average ranks 29th, his on-base percentage ranks 89th, and he is 93rd in the league in slugging.
+- He ranks 41st in batting average, 108th in on base percentage, and 100th in slugging among qualifying hitters in MLB action.

-- This season, d'Arnaud has totaled at least one hit in six of seven games (85.7%), and had multiple hits twice.
+- This year, d'Arnaud has recorded at least one hit in six of eight games (75.0%), and had multiple hits twice.

-- In seven games played this season, he has not hit a long ball.
+- He has not gone deep in his eight games this season.

 - He has scored a run in two games this year, and had multiple runs in one of those games.